thaitype/kubricate/memory-bank/tasks/templates/issue-feature-request.md

 # 💡 Feature Request / Enhancement Proposal

 > Use this template for proposing new features, improvements, or architectural changes.
+# Issue Title: [Short, descriptive title of the feature]

 ## 🧠 Summary
 <!-- Short summary of the feature or enhancement -->